-CMED strives to encourage a healthy balance between required academic activities and time to support a lifestyle focused on wellness.
-To help ensure the appropriate balance and allow adequate time for self-directed and independent study, CMED has developed a pre-clerkship workload policy.
+CMED strives to encourage a healthy balance between required academic activities and time to support a lifestyle that promotes personal wellness.
+To help facilitate an appropriate balance and allow adequate time for self-directed and independent study, CMED has developed a pre-clerkship academic workload policy.
 Briefly, during years 1 and 2, curricular contact hours do not exceed 25 hours per week, averaged over each course.
-In addition, contact hours do not exceed 8 hours in a given day.
-Estimated total academic workload includes contact hours and directed study activities and should not exceed 60 hours per week.
-Because m medical students vary in their prior knowledge, experiences, study skills and practices, this policy should not be interpreted to mean that 60 hours of workload per week will be either necessary or sufficient to ensure the academic success of any given medical student.
-Students are encouraged to seek out assistance within the Office of Academic Support if the workload per week is not be sufficient to ensure the academic success of any given medical student.
+In addition, contact hours do not exceed 8 hours on a given day.
+The estimated total academic workload includes contact hours and directed study activities and should not exceed 60 hours per week.
+Because medical students vary in their prior knowledge, experiences, study skills, and practices, this policy should not be interpreted to mean that 60 hours of workload per week will be either necessary or sufficient to ensure the academic success of any given medical student.
 The Academic Workload Policy outlines more details.